Embird Embroidery Software

 Sfumato Stitch - Third masked layer

-Each layer has properly assigned mask and consequently also the color now.
+Each layer now has its properly assigned mask and, consequently, also its color.

 Three masked Sfumato objects as stacked layers with different colors